ministryofjustice/laa-access-civil-legal-aid/app/categories/README.md

 Represents the outcome of navigating to a specific path:
 - `question_form`: Next question to display
 - `internal_redirect`: Flask endpoint to redirect to
-- `external_redirect`: External URL to redirect to
+- `check_redirect`: Sends a post request to the `/recieve-answers` endpoint on Check if you can get legal aid, this returns an external redirect url for us to route users to.

 The outcome is handled by the `question_page` route in `categories/routes.py`.